-In the first step of the Practicum participants will accompany and observe their partner ministering as Master of Ceremonies supporting the Vicar General Bishop, or delegate.
-They will then reflect the together on ministry experience.
+the first the In step of Practicum participants will accompany and observe their partner ministering as Master of Ceremonies supporting the Vicar General Bishop, delegate.
+They will then reflect together the on ministry experience.

-In the second step of the Practicum, when deemed appropriate, the formation participants will be invited to serve as Master of Ceremonies and their AMC partner will observe.
-Each ministry experience will be followed by a process of reflection.
+In the second step of the Practicum, when deemed appropriate, the formation participants will be invited to serve